Example Module 3 Workflow

 )

-Now, if MTDEQ, already has a filled out/partially filled out criteria methods table, let’s provide this as an argument input.
+TADA_TableExport(MT.CriteriaMethods)Now, if MTDEQ, already has a filled out/partially filled out criteria methods table, let’s provide this as an argument input. criteria_table is an example of a criteria table that has been filled out by a few R8 states and tribes.

 Note: Whenever a criteriaMethods argument input value is provided, users will be warned if there are additional WQP characteristics (or TADA.ComparableDataIdentifier - see argument input uniqueDataId = TRUE/FALSE in the R documentation for more information) that are not captured in their user supplied table.
+Thus, auto_assign defaults to TRUE even if it is specified as FALSE.

-MT.CriteriaMethods_user_supplied <- TADA_DefineCriteriaMethodology(
+MT.CriteriaMethods.user.supplied <- TADA_DefineCriteriaMethodology(

 .data = tada.MT.clean,